Economics and Value Based Healthcare

 So, what happens when we can’t rely on market price as a measure of societal value.
 Where there isn’t even a price to reference?

-However, I rather like the European Commission’s broader definition of value-based health care.
+However, the European Commission has a broader definition of value-based health care.
 The European Expert Panel on effective ways of investing in health identified four dimensions of value:

 Achieving the best outcomes with available resources